njord-rs/njord/README.md

 }
 ```

-Now that we have that in place, we need to create the SQL for setting this up in the database so go to `migrations/00000000000000_njord_initial_setup` and open up first `up.sql` and add:
+Now that we have that in place, we need to create the SQL for setting this up in the database so go to `migrations/00000000000000_njord_initial_setup` and open up first `up.sql` and add the following.

 ```sql
 -- users table